tzengwei/airflow-webserver/README.md

 The goal of this Airflow Webserver fork is to leverage FAB's build-in security features to introduce the following capabilities in the UI:
 - role-based access control
+- support for various authentications backends (OAuth, OpenID, Database, LDAP, etc.)
 - dag-level permissions
-- support for various authentications backends (OAuth, OpenID, Database, LDAP, etc.)

-See [this link](http://104.209.38.171:8080) for a demo Airflow instance (username: admin, password: admin)

-Airflow-Webserver will potentially be merged back into Airflow's source code in the near future.
+Airflow-Webserver will be merged back into Airflow's source code in the near future.
 Contributions are welcome!

 Setup
 --------------------------------------------------------------